 But a great bike still needs a great rider.
 And riders do not come any greater than Geoff Duke.
 Clearly a perfect fit for the Featherbed, in ’51 Duke took both the 500 and 350cc World Championships.
 Supreme sportsman that he was, Duke would have been first to acknowledge the part played by Irishmen Rex and Cromie McCandless.
 They were the top-flight engineers who designed the Featherbed frame.

-Today, it seems inconceivable that a bike as successful as the Manx could have been a single-pot \’thumper\’.
+Today, it seems inconceivable that a bike as successful as the Manx could have been a single-pot ‘thumper’.
 Air-cooled, four valves, 54 bhp.
 Indeed, it would be the first four-cylinder forays at the TT – by Gilera and MV Agusta – which finally signalled the end of Manx indomitability.
 Thankfully, though, those booming single-cylinder sounds – exiting megaphone exhausts – can still be heard at classic race meets.
-As the majestic Manx Norton swoops into sight – on its way to completing yet another lap.
-Basso profundo, basically!
+As the majestic Manx Norton swoops into sight – on its way to completing another lap.
+Basso profundo, indeed!